vsariola/sointu/README.md

 > our synth object overlapping with DLL call addresses; very funny stuff to
 > debug.

-> :warning: The native virtual machine cannot be output syncs at the
-> moment.
-For syncs, use the Go virtual machine.

 ### WebAssembly tests

 These are automatically invoked by CTest if [node](https://nodejs.org) and